 Is Online-Therapy.com Legit?

-Yes.
-Online-Therapy.com is a legitimate platform for mental health therapy.
+Yes, Online-Therapy.com is a legitimate platform for mental health therapy.
 It is a relatively large and well-established company that vets and verifies its therapists well.
-We’ve personally used Online-Therapy.com and recommend it, if it seems like a good fit for you.
+We’ve personally used Online-Therapy.com and recommend it for those wanting to try CBT.

 What Credentials Do Online-Therapy.com Therapists Hold?

-All Online-Therapy.com hold, at least, the minimum education required by their state or government to practice mental health.
-All providers also have at least 2000 hours of providing counseling services and are licensed to practice therapy according to their local law.
+All Online-Therapy.com therapists hold at least the minimum education required by their state or government to practice mental health.
+All clinicians have provided at least 2,000 hours of counseling services and are licensed to practice according to the laws in their state.
 After being matched with a therapist, you’ll be able to view and verify their license information.

 How Do I Get Matched With a Therapist on Online-Therapy.com?

-Online-Therapy.com uses your responses to an intake questionnaire to match you with therapists who would be a good fit based on factors such as geographical location, live session preferences, and gender preferences.
+Online-Therapy.com uses your responses to an intake questionnaire to match you with therapists who would be a good fit based on factors such as geographical location, live session preferences, and preferred gender.
 After you’ve been matched, you’ll be able to choose your initial therapist from a small list.
 You can change your therapist at any time if you find you need a better fit.

 How Do I Change My Online-Therapy.com Therapist?